 How leaders can be smart at thinking

-d) Leveraging the different thinking of others: Smart leaders amplify the power of their own varied thinking by also tapping the different thinking styles and perspectives – aswell as knowledge and experience – of other people (ideally those who have some existing familiarity with the subject or situation in question).
-Overall, thinking by a diverse group of people can very often come up with better ideas or solutions than an individual working alone.
+e) Leveraging the different thinking of others: Smart leaders amplify the power of their own varied thinking by also tapping the different thinking styles and erspectives – aswell as knowledge and experience – of other people.
+Here the key issue is seeking a range of people with a good level of ‘cognitive’ diversity, rather than only ‘identity’ diversity (which refers to socio-demographic traits like occupation, gender, ethnic group, and age).
+Provided the group of people has at least some degree of familiarity with the subject or situation in question, overall, thinking by a diverse group of people can can typically come up with a significantly wider spread of ideas and better thought-out solutions than an individual working alone – but the group discussion needs to be well-facilitated to ensure a balanced input from everyone.

 For the senior managers in an organisation, thinking strategically is particularly important.
 By this we mean the ability to look at situations from broad, rounded and long-term perspectives and so identify issues and new opportunities for solving a problem or achieving a goal.
 Strategic thinking underpins, of course, organisational strategy-making and business planning: but equally strategic thinking can actually help individuals at all levels in an organisation.